Rothamsted/knetminer/common/client/src/main/webapp/html/GeneMap/docs/behaviour.md

 - *Chromosome length*: The length of the gene in base pairs.

-- *Gene bands*: Horizontal lines across the chromosome at representing genes.
+- *Gene bands*: Horizontal lines across the chromosome representing genes.

 - *Gene labels*: The name of each gene can optionally be displayed with a line joining it to the corresponding gene band.
 When there are too many labels to fit on screen, groups of labels are replaced by a single label indicating the number of labels.

 - *QTLs*: A rectangle is displayed for each QTL with a label where space permits.
  When there are too many QTLs to display on screen, the QTLs are grouped and a the total number of QTLs in the group is displayed.

+- *SNPs*: A short horizontal line on the left of the chromosome is displayed for each SNP.
+Multiple horizontal lines next to each other represent SNPs associated to different traits.
+The SNP colors are described in the legend below the plot.

 ## Annotation Visibility and Selections

 Gene labels and QTLs are not always displayed.